rachang/SI-206-Project-1/README.md

 Homework Objective:
-To demonstrate the ability to:
-Manipulate files by reading and/or writing to them Organize data based on different keys
-Create histograms from clean data
-Find the average from multiple values
-Use String methods to sort data based on substrings
+To demonstrate the ability to: Manipulate files by reading and/or writing to them, Organize data based on different keys, Create histograms from clean data, Find the average from multiple values, Use String methods to sort data based on substrings